 Bloomberg is reporting more bad news for the nation’s air traffic control system, which is run by the Federal Aviation Administration.
 The FAA is $500 million overbudget and six years behind schedule on a $2.1 billion technology upgrade project.

 A major shortcoming of the deficit reduction plan concocted by the president’s Fiscal Commission is that it assumed that the federal government should continue doing everything it currently does.
 For example, the plan proposed a 15 cent per gallon increase in the federal gasoline tax to fund infrastructure projects.
 But why not allow the private sector to play a greater role in financing and maintaining infrastructure like roads?

-A report from the Department of Transportation’s inspector general expresses more concerns about the Federal Aviation Administration’s ability to implement its Next Generation Air Transportation System (NextGen).
-NextGen is a $40 billion overhaul of the nation’s air traffic control system that would replace old-fashioned radar technology with modern satellite-based GPS navigation.
+A year ago I discussed problems that the Federal Aviation Administration was having in trying to implement an overhaul of the nation’s air traffic control system.
+The “NextGen” overhaul would replace old-fashioned radar technology with modern satellite-based GPS navigation.